embeepea-scratch/snapshot-feeder/README.md

 data set which issues new data releases on a regular basis.
 For example, the "Total Monthly Precipitation" data source issues a new data release each month, and the "Drought Monitor" data source issues a new data release each week.
-There will be a small number of nodes of this type;
-each one must be entered/edited manually, and its content generally does not change very often.
+There will be a small number of nodes of type _Data Snapshot Data Source_; each one must be entered/edited manually, and its content generally does not change very often.

 Nodes of the _Data Snapshot_ content type correspond to data associated with a specific date for one _Data Source_.
 Each _Data Snapshot_ node